 Whole Foods Market’s mission statement and vision statement guide the business as one of the biggest health food store chains.
-Founded in 1980 and acquired by Amazon in 2017, Whole Foods maintains its corporate mission’s focus on food products, and adapts its corporate vision statement to global industry trends.
-Such strategic focus and adaptation addresses competitors, like Walmart, Target, Costco, and Kroger.
+Founded in 1980 and acquired by Amazon in 2017, Whole Foods maintains its corporate mission’s focus on food products and adapts its corporate vision statement to global industry trends.
+The strategic focus and adaptation addresses competitors, like Trader Joe’s and Sprouts Farmers Market, as well as Walmart, Costco, and even Home Depot.
 Also, the corporate vision aligns with the corporate mission to guide Whole Foods Market’s operations management for optimal productivity and efficiency in the grocery and health food retail business.

 Whole Foods’ Corporate Mission Statement

 Whole Foods Market’s corporate mission is “to nourish people and the planet.
 We’re a purpose-driven company that aims to set the standards of excellence for food retailers.
 Quality is a state of mind at Whole Foods Market.”
 This mission statement represents the company’s business focus on health foods and related merchandise.
 The following are the components of Whole Foods’ corporate mission statement:

 - Setting the standards of excellence for food retailers